New season, new coefficient battles

 A heavily under-performing nation in recent times, Belarus has gone from a comfortable mid-30 ranked country to one fighting to be in the top 50 by the end of the next campaign.
 A remarkable fall for a league that regularly saw a club in the group stages.

 Due to a combination of match fixing scandals – past and present – along with teams not applying for UEFA Licenses, Belarus will see teams who finished as low as ninth in 2022 represent them in Europe.
 BATE Borisov will end up in the Champions League starting in Q1.
-Torpedo Zhodino kicks off their European season in Q2 of the Conference League, while Dinamo Minsk and Neman Grodno will both enter the same competition the round earlier.
+Torpedo Zhodino kicks off their European season in Q2 of the Conference League, while Dinamo Minsk and Neman Grodno will both enter the same competition a round earlier.

 Belarus is one of two countries (the other being San Marino) to not collect 1.000 coefficient points over the last two seasons.
 That is a far cry from a league that was in a very different position just three years ago.
 This is a trend that can seldom continue if Belarus wishes to remain in the top 50.